-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - being more prone to peer group isolation or bullying/cyberbullying (including prejudice based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges. - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges without understanding the consequences of doing so. - 4.4 Children who have a social worker due to safeguarding or welfare needs may be vulnerable to further harm due to experiences of adversity and trauma, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and positive mental health.
+- Being LGBT, or perceived to be, is not in itself an inherent risk factor for harm, but this group can be targeted by other children.
+Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open, so as an academy we endeavour to reduce any additional barriers faced, and provide a safe space for them to speak out or share their concerns with members of staff. - Children with special educational needs or disabilities (SEND) or certain health conditions can face 4.3 additional safeguarding challenges and additional barriers can exist when recognising abuse and neglect in this group of children (whether or not they have a statutory Education, Health and Care Plan).
+These can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - being more prone to peer group isolation or bullying/cyberbullying (including prejudice based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges. - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges without understanding the consequences of doing so. - Children who have a social worker due to safeguarding or welfare needs may be vulnerable to further 4.4 harm due to experiences of adversity and trauma, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and positive mental health.
 Our academy will identify the additional needs of these children and provide extra monitoring and pastoral/academic support to mitigate these additional barriers.
 We recognise that even when social care intervention has ended, these additional barriers may persist, therefore so too will our additional monitoring and support. - 4.5 Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Where it is known that children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can impact on their mental health, behaviour and education.
 Our academy will identify the additional needs of these children and provide extra monitoring and pastoral support to mitigate these additional barriers.
-Where necessary, referrals will be made to mental health professionals for further support. - 4.6 Our academy is a part of Sussex Police Operation Encompass (see Appendix B of this policy for further details) and we will support individual children as necessary when we receive a notification of an incident of domestic violence or abuse. - 4.7 Our academy takes a trauma informed approach to supporting children, considering their lived experience, and factoring this into how we can best support them with their welfare and engage them with their learning.
+Where necessary, referrals will be made to mental health professionals for further support. - Our academy is a part of Sussex Police Operation Encompass (see Appendix B of this policy for further 4.6 details) and we will support individual children as necessary when we receive a notification of an incident of domestic violence or abuse. - 4.7 Our academy takes a trauma informed approach to supporting children, considering their lived experience, and factoring this into how we can best support them with their welfare and engage them with their learning.

-CHILD PROTECTION AND SAFEGUARDING PROCEDURE 5
+5 CHILD PROTECTION AND SAFEGUARDING PROCEDURE